Team-Lodestone/Documentation/readme.md

 ## Supported Editions and Versions

 Note: A lot of this is what to be expected, not already finished.
+Check the [World Converter section](#world-converter) to see what has been done.

 | Edition                  | Supported Versions |
 |--------------------------|--------------------|